dkessner/CSProjects/src/docs/syllabus.md

 programming languages, web development, mobile development.
 Students may enroll in this class multiple times for credit.

+## Project Phases

+### Client consultation and project scoping

+1. Students identify the area where they want to work.
+   Examples:
+    - video projections / special effects in collaboration with the Performing Arts Department
+    - data visualization in collaboration with the Journalism classes
+    - web development in collaboration with the Social Justice program

+2. Students are matched with one or more clients / customers.
+   Examples:
+    - All School Dance Concert: clients are student dancers/choreographers
+    - Journalism: clients are the school newspaper editors
+    - Social Justice: the clients are representatives from local non-profit organizations

+3. Students have their first meetings with their clients where they agree on the scope of work and project timeline.

+4. Students start a Project Log that includes:
+    - scope of work
+    - timeline
+        - research
+        - design
+        - proof of concept
+        - v1.0 and iteration with feedback
+        - final delivery

+5. Students continue to update their Project Logs each week, and they give status updates during Show & Tell in class.

+### Research and Implementation Plan

+1. Students research potential ways to design and implement their project.
+   Students consider different options for:

+    1. programming language(s)
+    2. software libraries
+    3. hardware requirements

+    For example, for software projects involving video input, students might use Java, Javascript, or Python, depending on the specific application.
+For web development, students generally use Javascript, but also have the option to build static sites with Python.

+2. Students formalize their implementation plan as part of their Project Status document.
+The students meet with their clients to explain their plan (on a high level).
+Students present their plan in more detail in class to their classmates, to get feedback and ideas about implementation.

+### Implementation and Iteration

+In this phase of the project, students actually write the code for the project.

+1. Students keep all project work in a GitHub repository.

+2. Students give regular updates on their project status in class.

+3. After creating a proof-of-concept, students start regular meetings with their client to show their progress and to incorporate client feedback.

+### Final Delivery

+1. The student delivers the final project to the client.
+For many projects, this involves a public performance (e.g. dance concerts, theater productions).
+For example, for collaborations with the Visual Arts department, this involves running their video projections at the All School Dance Concert or during theater productions.
+For Journalism collaborations, this involves ensuring that they meet all deadlines for the production of their issues.
+For Social Justice collaborations, this involves a final client meeting to deliver the website or data visualization.

+2. In all cases, students also present their final projects in 3 ways:
+    - attendance at the Celebration of Innovation event at the end of the school year
+    - project poster to showcase their work
+    - video walkthrough of the project, where they give a demonstration of the project and also describe design and implementation details.

 ## Learning Targets

+Students are assessed on the following learning targets during their regularly scheduled code reviews (Show & Tell).

 ### Discipline-Specific Conceptual Knowledge